Oregon-State-AI-Club/Reinforcement_learning_2023_2024/README.md

 ## How to run it.

-1. If you want to just play the game manually, in the terminal enter "python main.py play_the_game_manually".
+1. If you want to just play the game manually, in the terminal enter "python3 main.py play_the_game_manually".
-2. If you want to test the semi random policy which is used to make sure the model-simulator interface work correctly, in the terminal enter "python main.py test_semi_random_policy".
+2. If you want to test the semi random policy which is used to make sure the model-simulator interface work correctly, in the terminal enter "python3 main.py test_semi_random_policy".